prometheusaxiom/prometheusaxiom/README.md

-- 👋 Hi, I’m @prometheusaxiom a Full Stack Web Developer
+- 👋 Hi, I’m @prometheusaxiom a Full Stack Web Developer with 2 years and 6 months work experience
 - 📫 How to reach me?
 Email me @ markraydenm@gmail.com

 <!---